What's the purpose of the gender field?

 Also, I wouldn’t be that keen on it if there was a good alternative.
 But what can it be?
 Remove any gender filters and preferences?
 That sounds much more harmful than helpful to me.

 And I don’t really like the choice between “any” and “same gender”, not only because of non-binary folks being left out, but also because it still kinda sends you a message “men are creeps”.
-I mean, @nolo here already wants his gender to be “unicorn” instead of “male” because he feels “male” has too many negative connotations (Nolo, hope I didn’t get you wrong).
+I mean, @Nolo here already wants his gender to be “unicorn” instead of “male” because he feels “male” has too many negative connotations (Nolo, hope I didn’t get you wrong).
 Why make all the nice guys feel ashamed of themselves or annoyed?
 I believe they are still the majority.

 added All that said, I kinda continue to discuss it with myself and also start wondering if “preferred gender” is worth the trouble :joy: I think we could ask the girls who used it if it actually worked.
 And maybe really give that option only to girls.
 But I think the search should be there by any means, and it can be all-gender.